Spring Lawn Care

 Overseed

-Overseeding helps the overall health and appearance of an existing lawn.
+Overseeding helps improve the overall health and appearance of an existing lawn.
 Fall is the ideal time for overseeding, but it can also be done in spring.
 Simply mix Milorganite® with grass seed appropriate for your climate at a 4:1 ratio: four (4) parts Milorganite to one (1) part grass seed by weight.
 Use a spreader to distribute the mix.
 If using an herbicide read the label carefully, most cannot be applied within 6-8 weeks of seeding.

 Top-dress